 When a rubbish collection truck picks up recyclable waste from bins, they transport them to sorting facilities.
 People make use of automated machines to sort through the pile of junk of everyday life.
 Those trucks drop mixed materials in the facilities, which get loaded in a conveyor belt.
 Typically, the first step involves people removing waste like plastic bags that can cause a jam in the machine.
 As materials are passed into the machine, it makes use of gravity, filters, screens and other techniques to sort out metal, glass, paper and plastics.
 Sorting is an important step, and has to be done right, since cleaner materials are more valuable and can be converted into high quality recycled items.

 After sorting the materials, they pass through a processor – like a plastic reclaimer or a paper mill – to be converted into new materials that can be sent to manufacturing companies.
 Processing works smoothly for some materials.
-Cans for instance go to a processing unit that cuts them into tiny pieces, and them melts the metal in large furnaces, creating an important material that can be reused to make new cans.
+Cans for instance go to a processing unit that either puts them through something like this scrap metal baler to then sell on as a compacted unit, or cuts them into tiny pieces, and them melts the metal in large furnaces, creating an important material that can be reused to make new cans.

 For the manufacture of new products, their recycling destiny is decided long before they get into a recycling bin.
 The problems begin with designers who lack the proper tools to make decisions that will enhance future recyclability.
 Simple details can make a product recyclable.
 Anytime a company takes back its own product after the end of the product’s life, it leads to new design opportunities.
 Companies have to be encouraged to design for recycling.
 This system will work well if there’s a high demand for recycled materials.
 This can be a challenge for plastic materials since the price of oil is low.
 The manufacture of products should be optimized for recycling, so they end up getting recycled.